maslovw/BilboT/README.md

 ## Features

 - Receive and store receipt images from Telegram
+- Automatic receipt data extraction using AI:
+  - List of items and their prices
+  - Store name
+  - Purchase date and time
+  - Payment method
 - Recognize users across different chat groups
 - Store images in a configurable local folder
 - Save metadata in SQLite database including: